The best things to do in Cappadocia, Turkey’s beautiful, otherworldly region

 Greet the dawn on a hot air balloon ride

 Early risers often wake to the sight of a sky full of colourful hot air balloons floating over Cappadocia’s already-surreal tufa formations.
-Flights – weather permitting– usually take around an hour and are one of the most popular activities for visitors to the area, so reservations are a must.
+Flights – weather permitting – usually take around an hour and are one of the most popular activities for visitors to the area, so reservations are a must.
 Royal Balloon is among the most reputable companies.

 Where to stay